alexszura1/PortfolioProjects/README.md

 ## YouTube, Kaggle, and ChatGPT Credit
 Some datasets and tutorials I’ve utilized come from YouTube and Kaggle, which often include example code for inspiration.
 ChatGPT has been extremely useful for explaining lines of code to ensure conceptual understanding, diagnosing errors, and offering recommendations to make code more efficient or detailed.

+### Note
+Please keep in mind that these files will not include any `.env` files or sensitive information, as these are kept private for security purposes.

 # Link to my About Me page: [https://alexszura1.github.io/](https://alexszura1.github.io/)